BaberFaisal/Unveiling-Hidden-Risk-Factors-in-Global-Markets-using-Principal-Component-Analysis/README.md

 # Unveiling Hidden Risk Factors in Global Markets using Principal Component Analysis
-# Unveiling Hidden Risk Factors in Global Markets using PCA

 This repository contains the research report **"Unveiling Hidden Risk Factors in Global Markets using PCA"**, which applies **Principal Component Analysis (PCA)** to global equity sector returns in order to uncover common market drivers, quantify risk exposures, and provide insights for portfolio management.